Estate Planning After Divorce

 Finally, if you have a retirement plan, this is yet another asset that you need to determine whether a change is necessary following a divorce.
 If your spouse is a retirement plan beneficiary, you will want to alter that designation unless the divorce decree includes a directive that this needs to be unaltered or changed in a specific way to protect your spouse’s interest in it as a marital asset.

 A New Jersey divorce lawyer can assist in identifying what needs to be done regarding estate planning following a divorce.
 Moreover, an established divorce lawyer undoubtedly has colleagues to which you can be referred for technical assistance regarding developing a new estate plan following a divorce.
-Call the Law Offices of Peter Van Aulen at 201-845-7400 for a free consultation today.
+Call the Law Offices of Peter Van Aulen at 201-845-7400 for a consultation today.